Black History Month Lesson Plan: 14 Ideas for 2026

 How can I make my Black History Month lesson plan engaging for elementary students?

 Focus on storytelling, biographies of inspiring figures, and hands on activities.
 Read picture books by Black authors, explore music and art from different eras, and consider a project where students research and present on a notable inventor, artist, or athlete.
+The K through 5 guide above has specific book recommendations and activity ideas.

 What is a common mistake to avoid when creating a Black History Month lesson plan?